Avoid Writing Anything to Your Hard Drive

 Note: you should download the portable version on the removable device.
 If you install the freeware on your hard drive, there is a chance that the installation will overwrite the files that you need to recover, which decrease the chance of a successful recovery.

-Way 3: Use free recovery tool
+Way 3: Use professional data recovery software

 Way 4: Hand it to Data Recovery Professionals